Troyanovsky/speech_coach/speech_coach/README.md

 # Cloning to local

-run "npm ci" to install all dependencies then run "npm run dev" to start dev server with hot module replacement
+cd to root folder "speech_coach" run "npm ci" to install all dependencies then run "npx vite" to start dev server with hot module replacement